Finding the Best Places to Retire Since 2006!

 Is Florida Considered Tax Friendly for Retirement?
 Yes

-Cons: Fernandina Beach is home to two paper mills, the Rayonier Mill and the Rock-Tenn Mill.
-They are on either side of town.
+Cons: Fernandina Beach has two paper mills, the Rayonier Advanced Materials Mill and the WestRock Mill, one on either side of town.
 Some newcomers say that the mills emit an unpleasant turpentine odor; long time residents say the odors are minimal.

 Recommended as a Retirement Spot?
 Yes